Coastal Carolina University: Reserve Officers Training Corps (ROTC) and Veterans Services

-Accreditation

-The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
-In addition, several of the university's other programs have been accredited.
-They include:

-The E. Craig Wall, Sr. College of Business Administration - accredited by AACSB (Association to Advance Collegiate Schools of Business).

-The Spadoni College of Education - accredited by the National Council for Accreditation of Teacher Education (NCATE) as well as the South Carolina State Board of Education.

-The Department of Computer Science - accredited by the Accreditation Board for Engineering and Technology (ABET).

-The university is also an accredited institutional member of the National Association of Schools of Art and Design (NASAD).

 Student life

 Student facilities

 The Lib Jackson Student Union serves as the hub for student life at Coastal Carolina University.
 It contains a 250-seat movie theater/auditorium, conference rooms, a convenience store, as well as an entertainment and gaming area.

 The HTC Recreation & Convocation Center opened in 2012.
 The LEED-certified convocation center features a 3,370 multi-purpose arena, bookstore, as well as a recreation center open to students, faculty, and staff.
 The recreation center features a large workout area with cardio machines, weight training, and a full indoor track.
 It is also home to several group exercise studios, a rock climbing wall, as well as ping pong tables.

 The arena portion of the HTC Center is home to both men's and women's basketball and women's volleyball teams, whose games were formerly held in Kimbel Arena.
 The arena is overlooked by private suites and a catering and banquet facility.